Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Her main duties to Australia continued until 1963 when her service was taken over by the Surriento, however she also operated a number of Trans-Atlantic voyages from Genoa to New York in the latter part of 1953.

-The Giorgio Gazzea family sailed on the TN Roma from Genoa to new York on October 10, 1956
+The Giorgio Gazzea family sailed on the SS Roma from Genoa to New York on October 10, 1956

 Kindly provided by Dennis Gazzea (born in the US) travelling were his Father, Mother, two sisters and brother Elvio